br-sn/br-sn.github.io/_posts/2020-07-04-OSCE-Prep-Vulnserver-KSTET-Win32-API.md

 We continue execution and step into the call to LoadLibraryA, noticing our string has made it to the stack:
 ![call loadlibrary](/images/callloadlibrary.png)

-### Conclusion
+### Small, smaller, smallest

-The final length of our shellcode, including the adjustment of ESP, is 41 bytes.
+The length of our shellcode used so far, including the adjustment of ESP, is 41 bytes.
 This is markedly shorter than a usual reverse shell and should also be shorter than most other Win32 API calls to gain code execution, such as `WinExec`, `ShellExecute` and `system`.

-There is also room to cut this one even shorter by using dotless decimal notation for the IP address.
+There is however room to cut this one even shorter by using dotless decimal notation for the IP address.
 The IP address used here, `192.168.0.11` can be represented in dotless decimal as `3232235531`.
 If we replace this and convert the entire string to hex, we end up with:

 ```
 .dll